 Personal injury accidents can occur anywhere, including in Broward County’s city of Coral Springs.
-Negligent drivers, property owners, and other Florida residents are responsible for these accidents, as well as the injuries and damages that occur as a result of these accidents.
+Negligent drivers, property owners, medical personnel, and other Florida residents and businesses are responsible for these accidents, as well as the injuries and damages that occur as a result of these accidents.

-If you or a loved one suffered injuries in a motor vehicle accident, slip and fall, or other accident, a personal injury lawyer in Coral Springs could help you recover compensation.
-The lawyers at Anidjar & Levine offer free consultations to personal injury victims.
-Call us today at 1-800-747-3733.
+If you or a loved one suffered injuries in a motor vehicle accident, slip and fall, dog bite, or another accident on public or private property, a personal injury lawyer in Coral Springs could help you recover compensation.
+The lawyers at the Law Offices of Anidjar & Levine offer free consultations to personal injury victims.
+Call us today.

 For a free legal consultation with a personal injury lawyer serving Coral Springs, call (800) 747-3733